Premian-Labs/archetype-info-center/03-What is a Smart Account?.md

 Smart Accounts are a secure and more convenient alternative to traditional browser wallets.
 Using a Smart Account enables things like Price Protection, social login, and gasless transactions.
 Think of your Smart Accounts as sub-accounts that are controlled by your browser wallet.

+Instead of posting transactions like you normally would using browser wallets, Smart Accounts allow you to sign simple messages to approve actions on Archetype.
+Convenient!

 Additionally, Smart Accounts unlock sponsored transactions, meaning your transactions on Archetype are completely on us.
 Archetype will eventually begin amassing transaction fees, so enjoy it while you can.

 <p align="center">